thiagosteiner/getmilhas/README.md

 2) Concept:

   - There is a low performance pre-alpha version of the search engine working in https://thiagosteiner.shinyapps.io/Shiny/
-  - This version in just a concept test
+  - This version in just a concept and software architecture test and uses low performance technology

 3) Technology:

   3.1) Cloud Server:

-    -MySql
+    -Java Rest Webservice - using Apache Axis 2 Engine -MySql
     -Tomcat

-    -Java Rest Webservice
+  3.2) Client:

+    -Android